c-arthurs/QuArray/docs/Acknowledgements.rst

 Acknowledgements
 ****************

-This program is built on top of some truly amazing python packages that are listed in no particular order below
+This program is built on top of some truly amazing python packages that are listed in no particular order below.

 :OpenSlide: https://openslide.org
 :Scikit Image: https://scikit-image.org